 Feature 7: Trigger of email notifications.

 Admin and client will receive email notifications for every status change of audit so that admin and auditor will stay updated what’s going on at platform.
-All email will be cc / bcc to Admin for knowledge purpose.
+All email will be cc / bcc to Admin for knowledge purpose. (comment from Seb: this is TBC, if the admin is in cc of every single email, it may be too much for them) okay

+Discussed internally about this:

+Single email for every action required from the admin

+For other notification, a list of notifications in the portal is sufficient okay

 Feature 8: Trigger of automated email reminders.

 All reminders are listed under of bottom, Platform owner needs to clarify all the reminders in case of any ambiguity.